Satellite internet constellation: History

 While more-limited satellite internet services have been available through geosynchronous commsats orbiting in geostationary orbit for years, these have been of quite limited bandwidth (not broadband), high-latency, and provided at such a relatively high price that demand for the services offered has been quite low.

 In the 1990s, several LEO satellite internet constellations were proposed and developed, including Celestri (63 satellites) and Teledesic (initially 840, later 288 satellites).
 These projects were abandoned after the bankruptcy of the Iridium and Globalstar satellite phone constellations in the early 2000s.

 In the 2010s, interest in satellite internet constellations reemerged due to the dropping cost of launching to space and the increased demand for broadband internet access.
-Internet satellite constellations are planned by private companies like OneWeb (OneWeb constellation), SpaceX (Starlink), Amazon (Project Kuiper), Samsung and Russia's Roscosmos (Sfera) and China (Hongwan, 2018, or national satellite internet project, 2021).
+Internet satellite constellations are planned by private companies like OneWeb (OneWeb constellation), SpaceX (Starlink), Amazon (Leo), and Russia's Roscosmos (Sfera) and China (Hongwan, 2018, or national satellite internet project, 2021).
 By late 2018, more than 18,000 new satellites had been proposed to be launched and placed in LEO orbits between 2019 and 2025.
 This is more than ten times as many satellites as the sum of all active satellites in space as of March 2018.
 More recent proposals by 2020 could bring that number to over 100,000.

 A year after the start of fielding the first satellite internet constellation—Starlink which began launching in late 2019 and began beta test of the network in late 2020; OneWeb began satellite deployment in 1H2020—the competitive disruption to established satellite company business models began to be better understood.
 In early 2021, the three largest European satellite operators SES, Eutelsat, and Hispasat—which had until that time eschewed developing and fielding a broadband satellite internet constellation with private funds—informed the European Commission that they would be willing to invest in the development of such a project if the European Union were to invest government funds in the effort as well.
 All three companies had formerly focused on the provision of communication services from GEO and MEO orbits, while the newer satellite internet providers have been fielding their constellations exclusively in LEO.
 In March 2025, the largest of the three operators, SES entered into a partnership with satellite direct-to-device (D2D) provider, Lynk Global to route traffic between Lynk's LEO constellation and SES’s MEO satellites and gateways to enable secure real-time data delivery and reduce requirements for ground infrastructure.

-In 2018, the Russian government established the Sfera (Sphere) constellation program, to consist of 162 satellites, providing broadband internet connectivity, message relay, video broadcast, and remote sensing services.
-In October 2022, a demonstrator satellite called Skif-D technology was launched.
+In 2026, Russia started deploying the Rassvet low Earth orbit constellation for high-speed data transmission, planning to start a partial service in 2027 extending to a continuous entire country service by 2030.
+That satellite network consists of a "few dozen" satellites in orbit,(as of August 2026).